 The City of Calgary

 The City of Calgary is a long-time partner of the Calgary Stampede.
-Along with providing our 100-year lease and support for our credit facilities, the collaboration furthers outreach into the community to enhance initiatives from civic events and celebrations to our annual 10-day celebration.
-Various programs and activities both at Stampede Park and across the city touch citizens year-round to contribute to the cultural, social and economic well-being of our community.
+Along with providing our 100-year lease and support for our credit facilities, collaboration furthers outreach into the community to enhance initiatives from year-round civic events and celebrations to our annual 10-day celebration.
+Various programs and initiatives at Stampede Park and across the city engage citizens throughout the year, contributing to the cultural, social and economic well-being of the greater community.
+As well, City Council approved a commitment to fund one third of the BMO Centre Expansion project over the next five years.

 The Government of Alberta

-The Government of Alberta, through Alberta Culture and Tourism, support a number of the Stampede’s programs and facilities through an operating grant of $7.674 million.
-This generous grant helped: create opportunities for youth to learn about and engage with agriculture through programs like Aggie Days and Journey 2050; attract guests from around the world to share in our unique western heritage and culture through the July Stampede’s signature rodeo and chuckwagon races, western events, agriculture exhibits, local First Nations culture and more; and enable our 49 volunteer committees to contribute their time and talent to bettering our community.
+The Government of Alberta, through Alberta Culture and Tourism, support a number of Stampede programs and facilities through an operating grant of $7.674 million.
+This support helped: create opportunities for youth to learn about agriculture and sustainability through programs like OH Ranch and Stampede School; entice visitors from around the world to experience iconic events like the 50th Anniversary of the Grandstand Show, our signature rodeo and chuckwagon races, agriculture demonstrations and competitions and First Nations culture presentations; and enable 2,500 volunteers to contribute their time and talent to share community spirit year-round through the city and southern Alberta.
+As well, $250,000 was specifically directed to enhanced security and safety on Park for the 1.2 million guests during Stampede through the redesign of the main gates and perimeter access points.

 The Government of Canada

-The Government of Canada, through Agriculture and Agri-Food Canada’s AgriMarketing program, committed $42,965 to enhance our international agriculture initiatives such as business to business engagement, publication and distribution of Profile magazine, and showcasing Canadian producers and practices.
-The Canada Alberta Job Grant (CAJG) and Canada Summer Jobs (CSJ) programs contributed $40,818 and $23,895 to enable additional employment opportunities to support activities both year-round and with Stampede 2017.
+The Government of Canada, through Agriculture and Agri-Food Canada’s AgriMarketing program, committed $29,540 to enhance our international agriculture initiatives including business to business engagement, publication and distribution of Profile magazine, and showcasing Canadian producers and practices.
+The Canada Alberta Job Grant (CAJG) and Canada Summer Jobs (CSJ) programs contributed $70,541 and $7,419 to enable additional employment opportunities to support activities year-round and for Stampede 2018.